Fleebee/javelin/ReadMe.md

 ## Considerations

 - This tool will push to Private repos with a valid PAT key, but your deployed applicaiton will not be able to download from a private repo.
 This should be handled by overiding the Bearer Header in your Tauri application.
+- Each OS type will create an individual manifest.json file but can share Release versions nd upload their own artifacts.
+This is because there were issues when the manifest version was updated for a platform, every platform considered there to be a new version.
+It can be done but considering the manifest wouldnt track all version numbers it became less important to fix it.

 ## Known issues

 - If you try to deploy an existing version number for an existing OS, you will get an error Status: 422 Unprocessable Entity
-- This can be fixed in future with a delete fn for the existing asset, for now you can either manually remove the asset in Fithub releases, or deploy a different version number.
+- This can be fixed in future with a delete function for the existing asset, for now you can either manually remove the asset in Github releases, or deploy a different version number.
 - Other issues to be added...

+### Please note, this application is not created by or endorsed by TAURI.
+It is intended for use to automate some deployment tasks.
+### “TAURI is a trademark of The Tauri Programme within the Commons Conservancy. [https://tauri.app/]”